Professor Susie Nash

 Research interests

-• Late medieval art of all media in Northern Europe and Spain c.
-1350-1500
+• Late medieval and Renaissance art of all media in Northern Europe and Spain c.
+1350-1500, most notably the following:.

-• Materials, their supply, trade, cost, properties and meaning (recently, in particular the materials of tombs, notably black Dinant marble and alabaster)
+• Materials, their supply, trade, cost, properties and meaning, notably pigments, black Dinant marble and alabaster

 Leverhulme Senior research Fellow 2016-2018.
 ‘Making Lists, Inventories and Objects at the Courts of France’